Lesson 3 - Approaches to working with relational databases in .NET

 Object-relational mapping (ORM) follows the idea of OOP orthodoxly.
 So instead of an array of values, we get objects directly from a database, and they have methods on them.
 We don't communicate at all in the SQL language, we see tables in a database as a collection of objects with which we can work using common assets of a language.
 In fact, we're completely shielded from working with a relational database.
 Sounds great, doesn't it?

-Opinions on ORM are very controversial, e.g. that its very idea is incorrect, because generated SQL code simply cannot be effective and it's necessary to think about its final form, so the shielding isn't complete.
-Personally, I have a neutral attitude towards ORM, and if someone provides me with a standardized and tuned ORM along with a language, I'll be happy to use it.
+Opinions on ORM are very controversial, e.g. that its very idea is incorrect, because generated SQL code simply cannot be effective and it's necessary to think about its final form, so the abstraction isn't complete.
+Personally, I have a neutral attitude towards ORM, and if someone provides me with a standardized ORM along with a language, I'll be happy to use it.
 If not, I can do without it.

 4. Object databases